MewsSystems/gitbook-connector-api/operations/serviceoverbookinglimits.md

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.

 Adds new service overbooking limits with the specified conditions.
-Past overbooking limits cannot be updated outside of `EditableHistoryInterval`.
+Past overbooking limits cannot be updated outside of `OperationalEditableHistoryInterval`.
 Care is needed to specify `FirstTimeUnitStartUtc` and `LastTimeUnitStartUtc` in the correct format - see [Datetimes](../guidelines/serialization.md#datetimes).
 This operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request